vegawidget/altair/README.md

 ## Acknowledgements

-This package does not contribute much new; it rests on these
+This package does not contribute much beyond scaffolding; it rests on these foundations:
-foundations:

   - [Altair](https://altair-viz.github.io): Python interface to
     Vega-Lite